MoneroOcean/meta-miner/README.md

 * Download and unpack the lastest xmrig-amd (https://github.com/xmrig/xmrig-amd/releases/download/v2.7.3-beta/xmrig-amd-2.7.3-beta-win64.zip).

-* Get mm.exe or mm.js (with nodejs installed):
+* Place mm.exe or mm.js (with nodejs installed) into unpacked xmr-stak directory:

-	* Download and unpack the latest mm.zip from https://github.com/MoneroOcean/meta-miner/releases into unpacked xmr-stak directory.
+	* Download and unpack the latest mm.zip from https://github.com/MoneroOcean/meta-miner/releases

-	* Or download and install nodejs using https://nodejs.org/dist/v8.11.3/node-v8.11.3-x64.msi installator and download and place https://raw.githubusercontent.com/MoneroOcean/meta-miner/master/mm.js into unpacked xmr-stak directory.
+	* Or download and install nodejs using https://nodejs.org/dist/v8.11.3/node-v8.11.3-x64.msi installator and download and unpack https://raw.githubusercontent.com/MoneroOcean/meta-miner/master/mm.js

 * Modify config.json file in xmrig-amd directory this way and adjust it for the best threads performance (out of scope of this guide):